AnnaLara/predicting_loan_repayment/README.md

 `loan_requested`, `state`, `loan_id`, `loan_amount`, `loan_borrowed_inc`, `loan_outstanding_inc`,
 `length_of_transaction_history`.

 The data is confidential and could not be included in this repository.
+The states names were changed for confidentiality purposes.

+I created the `dummy_data.csv` dataset that contains random values that resemble the data I used.

 ### Data Preparation